 When considering the impact of remarriage on spousal support in Alberta, it is important to take into account various legal factors.
 The decision to end or modify spousal support after remarriage is not automatic and depends on several key considerations.

 One primary factor is whether the remarriage or re-partnering constitutes a material change in circumstances.
 If the court deems that the new relationship significantly affects either party’s financial situation, it may warrant a variation in spousal support payments.
+Additionally, the court may consider how the new partnership influences the overall financial responsibilities and obligations of the parties involved.
+In some cases, the impact of relationship on immigration status could also play a role, especially if the new marriage or partnership results in different residency requirements or access to benefits.
+Such factors could further inform whether adjustments to spousal support are justified in light of the changed circumstances.

 The standards of living in the new partnership are another crucial aspect that the court evaluates.
 If the payee spouse’s standard of living has significantly improved due to the remarriage, it may impact their eligibility for continued support.
 Similarly, the new spouse’s income is considered when determining the need for ongoing spousal support.